Darwin (operating system): Derived projects

-Due to the free software nature of Darwin, there have been projects that aim to modify or enhance the operating system.
+Due to the free software nature of Darwin, there have been projects that aim to modify the operating system or take Darwin’s parts for their own purpose.

+Among these, DarwinBSD, OpenDarwin, and PureDarwin can be termed "alternative Darwin distributions" in a sense analogous to Linux distributions.

 OpenDarwin

 OpenDarwin was a community-led operating system based on the Darwin system.
-It was founded in April 2002 by Apple Inc. and Internet Systems Consortium.
+It was founded in April 2002 by Apple and Internet Systems Consortium.
 Its goal was to increase collaboration between Apple developers and the free software community.
-Apple benefited from the project because improvements to OpenDarwin would be incorporated into Darwin releases; and the free/open source community benefited from being given complete control over its own operating system, which could then be used in free software distributions such as GNU-Darwin.
+Apple benefited from the project because improvements to OpenDarwin would be incorporated into Darwin releases; and the free/open-source community benefited from being given complete control over its own operating system, which could then be used in free software distributions such as GNU-Darwin.

 On July 25, 2006, the OpenDarwin team announced that the project was shutting down, as they felt OpenDarwin had "become a mere hosting facility for Mac OS X related projects", and that the efforts to create a standalone Darwin operating system had failed.
 They also state: "Availability of sources, interaction with Apple representatives, difficulty building and tracking sources, and a lack of interest from the community have all contributed to this."
 The last stable release was version 7.2.1, released on July 16, 2004.

 PureDarwin

-PureDarwin was a project to create a bootable operating system image from Apple's released source code for Darwin.
-Since the halt of OpenDarwin and the release of bootable images since Darwin 8.x, it has been increasingly difficult to create a full operating system as many components become closed source.
-In 2015 the project created a preview release based on Darwin 9 with an X11 GUI, followed by a command-line only 17.4 Beta based on Darwin 17.
+PureDarwin is a project to create a bootable operating system image from Apple's released source code for Darwin.
+Since the halt of OpenDarwin and the release of bootable images since Darwin 8.x, it has been increasingly difficult to create a full operating system as many components became closed source.
+In 2015 the project created a preview release based on Darwin 9 with an X11 GUI, followed by a command-line only 17.4 Beta based on Darwin 17 in 2019.

 Other derived projects

+"Darwin distributions" (see also the other package managers below):